 - Also happens in Syren, but with a bulkhead hatch and in far more urgency.

-- There was an episode of Married... with Children in which this was a running gag.
-Kelly was trying to open the door in the wrong direction, and in order for her to succeed she was told to do it otherwise.
-And then she explains it to an FBI agent who was just as stupid.
+- There is an episode of Married... with Children in which this is a running gag.
+Kelly was trying to open the door in the wrong direction, and in order for her to succeed she is told to do it otherwise.
+And then she explains it to an FBI agent who is just as stupid.

-- One episode of The John Laroquette Show had Bobcat Golthwait as a neurotic safety inspector that always tried to open the door wrong, whether it was push or pull.
+- One episode of The John Laroquette Show has Bobcat Golthwait as a neurotic safety inspector that always tried to open the door wrong, whether it was push or pull.

 - In 30 Rock, when Jack Donaghy is replaced by Don Geiss' Too Dumb to Live, Cloudcuckoolander daughter, the scene that sets up her character shows her pulling in desperation at a bathroom door with the words "push" printed on it very clearly.

 - The subject of a montage in the sixth season of American Idol.
 It's worth noting that ALL those doors are double doors both of which are "push" doors but one of them is locked closed.
 That's illegal.
 People do it all the time but it's still illegal.
 If there's a fire people won't be able to/have time to/be allowed by the rest of the crowd to go to the other door; they'll get crushed up against that door by the fleeing mob and die.
 Notably, some of the doors in the clip had handles which the auditionees had tried to pull, others were purely push doors.
 Another note is that the final clip shows that the lock broke inbetween her adrenaline-fueled push and the consistent abuse it had taken.
 Simon even says "other door" as she's bursting out of it, the reflex apparently having become ingrained from so many that had tried to go through the locked door.